amberchen33/Flask_Challenge/README.md

 * Set the parameters following the format :
 **start=a&end=b**, which a and b represent your start and end number seperately.
 * Go to http://127.0.0.1:5000/get_prime?start=a&start=b
-* For example, we want to have prime numbers between 2 and 2000,000
+* For example, we want to have prime numbers between 2 and 2000,000, the link will look like:
 ```
 $ http://127.0.0.1:5000/get_prime?start=2&end=2000000
 ```